crate/cratedb-examples/by-language/csharp-npgsql/README.rst

 data provider for PostgreSQL, `crate-npgsql`_.
 CrateDB versions 4.2 and later work with the vanilla `Npgsql - .NET Access to PostgreSQL`_ driver without the need for a plugin.

+Please note that Npgsql 5 is not supported starting with CrateDB 4.8.4, you will need Npgsql 6 or newer.

 *****
 Usage